coreos/tectonic-docs/Documentation/tutorials/kubernetes/getting-started.md

 This guide will use Tectonic Installer to deploy a Kubernetes cluster on Amazon AWS, then part it out, break the system, and watch it rebuild automatically.

-These instructions require an AWS account.
-See [Creating an AWS account][creating-aws] for more information.
+These instructions require a CoreOS account, and an AWS account.
+See [Downloading and installing Tectonic on AWS][account-login] and [Creating an AWS account][creating-aws] for more information.

 ## Cluster overview